a-n-u-p-a-m/Hate-Speech-Detection-and-Counter-Speech-Generation/README.md

 ##FILES

-data: contains the Multi Target CONAN dataset
+/data: contains the Multi Target CONAN dataset

-gpt2-finetuned: contains the finetuned gpt2 model and the training results
+/gpt2-finetuned: contains the finetuned gpt2 model and the training results

-LLM_based_approach: contains the result of LLM based approach of counterspeech generation
+/LLM_based_approach: contains the result of LLM based approach of counterspeech generation

 Prompt based.ipynb : jupyter notebook containing the results of prompt based approach of counterspeech generation